 Gestalt holds a central position in this course and as an evolving, exciting and universally applicable theory it supports the use of counselling skills.
 It is well respected and has influenced and enriched many other therapeutic, educational and managerial approaches to supporting people.

-A mandatory minimum of 12 hours’ personal therapy with an MBACP (Accred) or UCKP Registered counsellor/therapist is required as part of the training for all Certificate students.
+A mandatory minimum of 12 hours’ personal therapy with one MBACP (Accred) or UCKP Registered counsellor/therapist is required as part of the training for all Certificate students.

 Note: Should you go onto further study, individual therapy/counselling is a mandatory requirement for the duration of the Diploma in Counselling course.
 This MUST be with either a Reg.
 MBACP (Accred) counsellor or a UKCP registered psychotherapist with at least 3 years’ post qualifying experience.
 There is a similar requirement for those who progress to the psychotherapy training programme.